marcelmazon/rosicrucian-literature/en/books/birth-of-the-rosicrucian-fellowship.md

+---
+title: "The Birth of the Rosicrucian Fellowship"
+language: 'en'
+original_title: "The Birth of the Rosicrucian Fellowship"
+original_language: 'en'
+author: 'Augusta Foss Heindel'
+original_source_file: 'self'
+---

-The Birth of the Rosicrucian Fellowship
+<h1 id="the-birth-of-the-rosicrucian-fellowship">The Birth of the Rosicrucian Fellowship</h1>

 The History of its Inception

-By
-Mrs. Max Heindel
+By Mrs. Max Heindel

 An Account of Max Heindel's Preparation and Work in the Occult Field

-1865-1919

-Early Years of Max Heindel
+### <h3 id="early-years-of-max-heindel">Early Years of Max Heindel</h3>

 Max Heindel, Rosicrucian Initiate and founder of The Rosicrucian Fellowship, was born on July 23, 1865.
 His father was Francois L. Von Grasshoff, of a noble family connected with the German Court during the time of Prince Bismarck.
 After emigrating to Copenhagen, Denmark, he met and married a Danish woman, three children being born to them.
 The oldest of these was Carl Louis Von Grasshoff, who later adopted the pen name of Max Heindel.